Bipolar Disorder Self-Help

 Bipolar Disorder: Stories of Coping and Courage – Read the personal stories of real people dealing with bipolar disorder.
 Includes each individual’s experience of what helps them feel better.
 (Depression and Bipolar Support Alliance)

-Taking charge of bipolar disorder recovery
+Taking charge of your recovery

 Keeping Your Balance – Australian government sponsored site offers a self-help series on managing bipolar disorder.
 Includes cognitive and behavioral strategies for managing and preventing mania and depression.
 (Centre for Clinical Interventions)